Jimmy Castor

-James Walter Castor (January 23, 1940 – January 16, 2012) was an American funk, R&B, and soul musician.
+James Walter Castor (January 23, 1940 – January 16, 2012) was an American funk, R&B and soul musician.
 He is credited with vocals, saxophone and composition.
 He is best known for songs such as "It's Just Begun", "The Bertha Butt Boogie", and his biggest hit single, the million-seller "Troglodyte (Cave Man)."
 Castor has been described as "one of the most sampled artists in music history" by the BBC.

 Musical career

 He was born in Manhattan, New York, United States.
 He started a group called Jimmy and the Juniors, who in 1956 recorded the original version of "I Promise to Remember", which according to Castor Mercury Records did not want to promote.
 George Goldner had the famous doo-wop group The Teenagers record it and it became their third hit single.
 Later, Castor was asked to join the Teenagers.
 In late 1966, he released "Hey Leroy, Your Mama's Callin' You".

 As a solo artist and leader of The Jimmy Castor Bunch (TJCB) in the 1970s, Castor released several successful albums and singles.
-TJCB hit their commercial peak in 1972 upon the release of their album, It's Just Begun, which featured two hit singles: the title track and "Troglodyte (Cave Man)", the latter of which became quite popular in the US, hitting #6 on the Billboard Hot 100.
+TJCB hit their commercial peak in 1972 upon the release of their album It's Just Begun, which featured two hit singles: the title track and "Troglodyte (Cave Man)", the latter of which became quite popular in the US, hitting #6 on the Billboard Hot 100.
 The track stayed on the chart for 14 weeks and on June 30, 1972, received a gold disc award from the RIAA for sales of a million copies.
 Castor released "It's Just Begun" in 1972.
 In 1973, he recorded a soprano saxophone instrumental cover of "A Whiter Shade of Pale" written by Gary Brooker, Keith Reid and Matthew Fisher (from Procol Harum), on a tune inspired by J.S.Bach's Orchestral Suite No. 3 BWV1068 in his "Air on the G string".
 Afrika Bambaataa said that "It's Just Begun" was very popular at South Bronx block parties in the 1970s.
 Later popular songs included "Bertha Butt Boogie", "Potential", "King Kong" and "A Groove Will Make You Move" in 1975 and 1976.

-The Jimmy Castor Bunch included keyboardist/trumpeter Gerry Thomas, bassist Doug Gibson, guitarist Harry Jensen, conga player Lenny Fridle, Jr., and drummer Bobby Manigault.
+The Jimmy Castor Bunch included keyboardist/trumpeter Gerry Thomas, bassist Douglas Gibson, guitarist Harry Jensen, guitarist / sitarist Jeffrey Grimes, conga and triangle player Lenny Fridie, Jr., and drummers Elwood Henderson, Jr., and Bobby Manigault.
 Thomas also recorded with the Fatback Band, leaving TJCB in the 1980s to exclusively record with them.